Mental health in China: Misuse

-According to various scholars, China's psychiatric facilities have been manipulated by government officials in order to silence political dissidents.
-In addition to misuse by the state psychiatric facilities in China are also misused by powerful private individuals who use the system to advance their personal or business ends.
-China's legal system lacks an effective means of challenging involuntary detentions in psychiatric facilities.
+There have been multiple accusations that China's psychiatric facilities have been used by government officials to silence political dissidents.
+Prior to China's implementation to the National Mental Health Law in May 2013, involuntary admission was the most common type of admission for patients with psychotic disorders and required only informed consent signed by family members.
+Involuntary admission under the reform is only allowed if patients to pose a clear threat to themselves or others, determined through initial assessment by a registered psychiatrist.
+Despite the law, a 2017 national survey showed that fewer than 50% of involuntarily admitted individuals met the criteria for involuntary admission, with the number of involuntary psychiatric admissions remaining high in China.

 Chinese military mental health

 Overview

 Military mental health has recently become an area of focus and improvement, particularly in Western countries.
 For example, in the United States, it is estimated that about twenty-five percent of active military members suffer from a mental health problem, such as PTSD, Traumatic Brain Injury, and depression.
 Currently, there are no clear initiatives from the government about mental health treatment towards military personnel in China.
 Specifically, China has been investing in resources towards researching and understanding how the mental health needs of military members and producing policies to reinforce the research results.